Learn more: motolabdirtbikes.com or call 423-900-2233

 By using the Moto Lab Lowering Kits, you are able to maintain all factory mounting points, geometry, and suspension performance.

-We often get asked: How much lowering is right for me? great question.
+We often get asked: How much lowering is right for me?
+Another great question.
 That will depend on your inseam and your comfort level in relation to your feet and the ground.
 If you’re within the weight range of the stock springs, you can use several blocks of wood to find your comfort zone, then measure.
 If you are out of the weight range (over 187lbs with gear) then simply call us with your specific information and we can help you decide.